VillagerUnknown/HeadHunters/README.md

 # VillagerUnknown's Head Hunters

-Adds Head drops and Head Hunter Villagers to world generation.
+Adds Mob and Player Head drops as well as Head Hunter Villagers to world generation.

 **Features**